 The ancient Church of St Peter, Hamsey stands on its hillock in a curve of the river Ouse, just north of Lewes.
 It served as the parish church from before the Norman conquest in 1066 and part of the church was certainly standing at the beginning of the second millennium.
 In 925 King Athelstan had a meeting of his counsellors here and the Domesday survey of 1086 not only gives details of the manor, but adds “there was a Church”.
-In 1321 a large manor house was built to the east of the church in the area now occupied by the graveyard.
-Traces of this building were still visible in 1777.
+In 1321 Sir Geoffrey de Say contracted with John Rangwyn of Offham, mason, to build a large stone hall at the manor of Hamsey; Sir Geoffrey was dead by 3 Mar 1322 so if the hall was ever started it is unlikely that it was ever completed.
+Some traces of this partial building were still visible in 1777.

 The religious census of Sussex on 30th March 1851 states there were two well-attended services at Hamsey, with a congregation of 121 in the morning (including 34 “Sunday Scholars”) and 58 in the afternoon.
 Revd George C. Shiffner, the then Rector, wrote in the census: “The present Church is most inconveniently placed, being so remote from the habitations of the people as to be inaccessible to the old and infirm, and to render the attendance of the rest almost as variable as the weather. ... a new church is much needed.”